RispyCZ/RispyCZ/README.md

-- 👋 Hi, I’m @RispyCZ somethink like a DevOps guy
+- 👋 Hi, I’m @RispyCZ something like a DevOps guy

  I’m also good in production crashing